TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Method

-\textbf{Track Loss.} To measure the multi-view geometric consistency, we project the 3D tracking points $P$ (Eq.~\ref{eq:avg_tracking_points}) into all corresponding images with the associated camera parameters and compute the projection loss, which will be added together to calculate the track loss.
+\textbf{2D Track Loss.} We reproject the 3D track point $P$ into the corresponding images using the associated camera parameters and compute the reprojection loss, which will be summed to calculate the total 2D track loss:

-\textbf{Scale Loss.} In fact, 3D tracking points reside on object surfaces in the scene.
-By using 3D Gaussian centroids for tracking, it's crucial to regulate their scale and align centroids closely with the actual object surfaces, ensuring accuracy in tracking point positions and minimizing projection errors.
-To achieve this, we incorporate a scale loss function to constrain the scale $S_{track}$ of these Gaussians $G_{track}$.
+\textbf{3D Track Loss.} We backproject the 2D feature points into 3D scene using the rendered depth and camera parameters associated with each point.
+The backprojection error is then computed with respect to the 3D track point $P$.
+Then errors are aggregated to calculate the overall 3D track loss:

+where $d(p_i)$ denotes the depth perceived from $p_i$ according to Eq.~\ref{eq:3dgs-depth}.
+Note, the 2D track loss relates to the track Gaussians that are mainly used for the optimization of camera parameters, whereas the 3D track loss requires the 3DGS rendered depth values during computation.
+This indirectly ties the optimization of the 3D track loss to the optimization of the 3DGS model and enhances the capability of multi-view geometric consistency.
+They are fundamentally different.

 \textbf{Overall Objectives.} Combined with Eq.~\ref{eq:loss_3dgs}, our joint optimization can be formulated as: